MinecraftServerControl/mscs/README.md

   ````
   0 */2 * * *  PATH-TO-MSCS backup myWorld
   ````
   * `0 */2 * * *` is the time interval to backup.
 This particular expression means backup every 2 hours.
 You can change this to 3, 4, 5 or whatever amount of hours to backup X amount of hours.
 You can also backup according to days, minutes, seconds, the time of the day, and more.
-See [the wiki page](https://github.com/sandain/MinecraftServerControlScript/wiki/Backup-and-Restore)for more information.
+See [the wiki page](https://github.com/sandain/MinecraftServerControlScript/wiki/Backup-and-Restore) for more information.
   * `PATH-TO-MSCS` is the path of where the `mscs` file is (which will be inside the `MinecraftServerControlScript` folder that you downloaded)
   * `myWorld` is the name of the world you wish to backup.
 Omitting this will backup all worlds.